 Parents who are applying for a Foundation Place (church links) for their child, need to record their church attendance using the sign in sheets or record cards provided by the churches.
 Please speak to a member of the youth team or a church warden if you are unsure of how this operates.

-Please note that places are reserved for local children who may not have an affiliation to a church.
-However, as an Anglican Church Aided School; RE, collective worship and the whole ethos of the school are based on Christian values.
-Parents who would be unwilling to support the school’s Christian ethos might wish to seek a place elsewhere.
+Please note that places are reserved for local children who may not have an affiliation to a church, however as an Anglican Church Aided School; RE, collective worship and the whole ethos of the school are based on Christian values.